dianee01/Customer-Database-CPSC210/README.md

 - As a user, I want to be able to select a customer and add a new item they purchased with associated dollar amount
 - As a user, I want to be able to delete a returned item from the customer's items and total sales
 - As a user, I want to be able to delete a customer from the list if they returned the only item they bought
+- As a user, I want to have loaded data available when I switch from viewing my customer to viewing sales